CBEP-SoCB/LCensMeans/README.md

 mean of "unobserved" observations below a detection or reporting limit by sampling from the truncated distribution and colculating a mean.

-The first function ("left_censored_loglik") provides a likelihood function for a left-censored lognormal distribution.
+The first function ("lc_loglik") provides a likelihood function for a left-censored lognormal distribution.
 It is used with maximum likelihood estimation to estimate parameters for the underlying lognormal distribution.
 The parameters consist of a vector of